chandan-akshronix/Fraud-detection-Mlops-1-ModelDeploy/README.md

                      --export-staging-config "staging-config-export.json" \
                      --export-prod-config "prod-config-export.json"
      ```
-   - This generates updated configuration files and uploads artifacts to S3.
+   - This script prepares the artifacts and extends the configuration files.

 2. **Deploy the CloudFormation Stack**:
-   - Deploy the stack using the AWS CLI:
+   - Use the AWS CLI to deploy the stack with the updated configuration:
      ```bash
      aws cloudformation deploy \
          --template-file <EXPORT_TEMPLATE_NAME> \